Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 sudo chmod -R 775 /var/models

-Next we create the demo user that will be used for uploading models from the pipeline:
+Next, create the demo user that will be used for uploading models from the pipeline:

-# Create demo user for sftp upload
+# Create demo user for SFTP upload if not exists

-useradd demo
+useradd -m -s /bin/bash demo

 usermod -aG docker demo